-SUMMARY OF ELEMENT STATE'S PLAN TO ADDRESS ELEMENT

-l.
-Receiving.

-A. Reports of complaints of instances

-of noncompliance pertaining to

-the core requirements of the JJRA

-of 2018 may reach the attention of

-CJPA's Compliance Monitor from

-any of the following independent

-sources: 1) SAG members; 2)

-Administrators of public and/or

-private agencies; 3) Interested,

-concerned parents and/or citizens;

-4) Youths; 5) Collected data.

-100
+Reports of complaints of instances of noncompliance pertaining to the core requirements of the JJRA of 2018 may reach the attention of CJPA's Compliance Monitor from any of the following independent sources: 1) SAG members; 2) Administrators' of public and/or private agencies; 3) interested, concerned parents and/or citizens; 4) Youths; 5) Collected data.

-II.
-Investigation
+B. Investigation

-A. All violations of the core requirements

-will be investigated without unnecessary

-delay (24 hours after a violation has been

-notified to the CM).
-Investigation will be

-conducted by the CM in this general

-manner:

-Review and verify the source of

-the reported violation.

-Write up an incident report

-narrative covering from the

-start to the end of the

-investigation.

-Schedule a meeting with the

-involved facility administrators

-to discuss the severity, number

-of, and type of violations.

-Meetings will also cover all

-necessary corrective actions,

-assistance needs, preventive

-measures, and other relevant

-matters.
+- a.
+All violations of the core requirements will be investigated without unnecessary delay (24 hrs after a violation has been notified to the CM).
+Investigation will be conducted by the CM in this general manner: - Review and verify the source of the report of violation. - 2.
+Write up an incident report narrative covering from the start to the end of the investigation - 3.
+Schedule a meeting with the involved facility administrators to discuss the severity, number of, and type of violations.
+Meetings will also cover all necessary corrective actions, assistance needs, preventive measures, and other relevant matters.

-All investigation actions shall be

-formally documented and kept

-in file that will be in the custody

-of the CM.
+4. All investigation actions shall be formally documented and kept in file that will be in the custody of the CM.

-III.
-Reporting

-A. The CM will complete a Compliance

-Violation Report in response to a report

-of violation(s) in any of the secured